patternfly/patternfly/src/patternfly/components/Table/examples/Table.md

       {{/table-td}}
       {{> table-td table-td--favorite="true" table-td--IsFavorited="true"}}
       {{#> table-td table-td--data-label="Repository name"}}
-        <span id="{{table--id}}-node{{table-tr--id}}">Repository {{table-tr--id}}.
+        <span id="{{table--id}}-node{{table-tr--id}}">Repository {{table-tr--id}}</span>.
 This is a long title that will wrap to multiple lines.
 This is a long title that will wrap to multiple lines.
 This is a long title that will wrap to multiple lines.
-This is a long title that will wrap to multiple lines.</span>
+This is a long title that will wrap to multiple lines.
       {{/table-td}}
       {{#> table-td table-td--data-label="Branches"}}
         10